walkskydev/state/readme.md

 };
 ```
 ### Web components
-All you need is subscribe in `connectedCallback` in your lifecycle callbacks
+All you need is to subscribe in `connectedCallback` in your lifecycle callbacks
 ```javascript
  // Create a class for the element class MyCustomElement extends HTMLElement {